matiasraisanen/food-fight/README.md

 ## Deployment

-The application is built and deployed to AWS using the [deploy script](./deploy.sh)
+Additionally to the automated CI/CD pipeline, the application can also be deployed from the local machine using the [deploy script](./deploy.sh)

 `bash ./deploy.sh`